Table of Contents

 Small business.
-In order to start one’s own business, as a rule, private savings, investments on the part of one`s family, friends, banking credits and/or investor funds will do.
-However, your goal is to be self-sufficient, which is why you need to be attentive when it comes to contracting debts as long as all this money are to be returned someday with interest.
+In order to start one’s own business, as a rule, private savings, and investments on the part of one`s family, and friends, banking credits and/or investor funds will do.
+However, your goal is to be self-sufficient, which is why you need to be attentive when it comes to contracting debts as long as all this money is to be returned someday with interest.

-Are there any technologies used running a business?
+Are there any technologies used to run a business?

 Small business.
 There are no special technologies required.
 There are many out-of-box technological solutions, which are to be applied to achieve main business goals.
 Technologies in the sphere of marketing, accountant`s solutions, etc.

 Startup.
-Technologies are oftentimes the main product of startup.
-But even if it is not so, startup cannot help but using new technologies to achieve fast growth and scale-up.
+Technologies are oftentimes the main product of startups.
+But even if it is not so, startups cannot help but use new technologies to achieve fast growth and scale-up.

 For how long will your business run?

 Small business.
-32% of enterprises are shut down in the first three years, which is not bad comparing to startups…
+32% of enterprises are shut down in the first three years, which is not bad compared to startups…

 Startup.
 92% of enterprises are shut down during the first three years.